MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ---

-## Create a database
+## Create a database on the server

 The sample code requires a PostgreSQL database to store data in.
 In the previous step, you created a PostgreSQL database instance.
-In this step, you'll add the "restaurants_reviews" database.

 ### [psql](#tab/create-database-psql)